Adriano Spadoto

 Adriano Luís Spadoto (born 19 February 1977 in Piracicaba, São Paulo) is a former Brazilian football player.

 Career

 He was signed by Swiss team FC Thun along with Adriano Pimenta in summer 2005.
-He went to Europe through Josias Lacour, a Fifa Agent from Curitiba.

 He signed a 6-month contract with Paranavaí in January 2007.
 He then transferred to Fortaleza.

 In January 2008, he signed a contract until the end of Campeonato Paulista for Mirassol.